david8zhang/system-design-notes/11_networking/02_tcp.md

 TCP tries to guarantee reliable delivery using sequence numbers to confirm message receipt.
 This operates similarly to the handshake, send a message with a sequence number and expect an acknowledgment with the sequence number + 1

 TCP also uses timeouts to retry whenever it doesn't receive an acknowledgement.
-For example, it sends a message with a sequence number, then wait for a set period before retrying the message.
-It uses a strategy called _exponential backoff_ to prevent spamming the network.
-Exponential backoff
+For example, it sends a message with a sequence number, then waits for a set period before retrying the message.
+The amount of time it waits between retries increases exponentially; this is a strategy known as _exponential backoff_.

 ## Flow and Congestion control